michaelbrave/Homemade-CS-Degree/README.md

 2. Python For Everybody
 3. CS50

-Even though all 3 are beginner Courses I feel like all 3 should give a solid foundation
+Even though all 3 are beginner Courses I feel like all 3 would give a solid foundation, they are listed in order I would assign them.

 Beginner 2 Courses:
-1. 42 Piscine - to learn all the other stuff missed, like shell, bash, deeper workings of Unix-Like-OS and C, also it being project based and how to figure things out yourself.
+1. 42 Piscine Projects, 2 Weeks- to learn all the other stuff missed, like shell, bash, deeper workings of Unix-Like-OS and C, also it being project based and how to figure things out yourself.
 2. Discrete Math or Math for Computer Science
 3. Django for Everybody - To Learn OOP in context of projects
+4. Design of Computer Programs by Peter Norvig (Recap of How to Design Programs but harder and in Python)
-4. How to Code Complex Data
+5. How to Code Complex Data (Part 2 of How to Design Programs)
     - https://www.edx.org/course/how-to-code-complex-data
-5. Design of Computer Programs by Peter Norvig

 With this one would Know C, Python, Java and Racket and would have a pretty solid Foundaiton, Know OOP, Software Design and will have a functional style foundation from their time with Racket.
 This alone would make someone a better programmer than most.